victoriapalacios/internx-mktg/README.md

 1. `rake build`
 2. `git push production master`

-You can verify the production settings with `npm run start-dev`.
+You can verify the production settings with:

+1. `npm install`
+2. `npm run start-dev`
+3. Navigate to `localhost:8100`